TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

    )
    assertThat(journeys, hasSize(2))
    ```
-   With the hand-built builders we would have to write random code ourselves to get this to pass.
+   With the hand-built builders we would have to write randomising code ourselves to get this to pass.
-   What's even worse: it could sometimes pass and sometimes wouldn't pass, depending on what time it is now and how fast our computer is.
+   What's even worse: sometimes it would pass, sometimes it wouldn't; depending on what time it is now and how fast our computer is.

 more confidence in verification
 : ^